A Dietitian’s Guide to Nutrition for Celiac Disease

 If you’ve been diagnosed with celiac disease, you probably have a lot of questions about what you can eat now.
-Read this overview of nutrition for celiac disease, from a registered dietitian – it’s packed with advice on how to follow a gluten free diet so you can get started on a healing path right away.
+This overview of nutrition for celiac disease from a registered dietitian is packed with advice on how to follow a gluten free diet so you can get started on a healing path right away.

 So let’s start by taking a deep breath.
 I’ve got you.
 And you will figure this out, with help from your care team.

-If your doc hasn’t referred you to a dietitian yet, I highly recommend you book in for some one-on-one time because you probably have a lot of questions that are better answered by a legit professional – not Dr Google.
+If your doc hasn’t referred you to a dietitian yet, I highly recommend you book in for some one-on-one time to talk about gut health nutrition because you probably have a lot of questions that are better answered by a legit professional—not Dr. Google.

-However, while you’re waiting to see a dietitian, I wanted to offer this beginner’s guide to nutrition for celiac disease so you can start learning now and feel more confident in moving forward.
+However, while you’re waiting to see a dietitian, in addition to covering gut health in my latest cookbook, I wanted to also offer this beginner’s guide to nutrition for celiac disease so you can start learning now and feel more confident in moving forward.

 - What is celiac disease?